 But these are just dates, not predictors of the bipolar Colorado climate.
 Weather patterns are the true indicators for proper watering habits.

 Trees and shrubs: During prolonged dry periods, water once or twice a month, using 10 gallons of water for each inch of the tree’s diameter.

-But as the days grow longer and you emerge from winter hibernation, start the watering season off right by working with Mother Nature, no matter what she has in store this spring.
+But as the days grow warmer, start the watering season off right by working with Mother Nature, no matter what she has in store.